Deceptrax123/Self-Supervised-Pseudolabelling-using-CSPDarknet-53/README.md

 ## Methodology
-The Model was trained using pixel wise mean square error loss with additional penalty to pixels within a box
+- The Model was trained using pixel wise mean square error loss with additional penalty added to pixels within a bounding box.
+- Dataset prepared by blurring wheat heads(X) to reconstruct the image with wheat heads(Y)
+- Global Wheat Dataset,2021 was used to pretrain the model

 ## Architecture
 |Architecture|Description|